Electric Car Maintenance

 One of the best things about an electric car is that it will be cheaper in maintenance costs over the long haul, as well as more affordable to “fuel.”

-While gasoline cars have dozens of mechanical components that require service or repair, with electric cars, you don’t have to pay for tune-ups, oil changes, cooling system flushes, spark plugs, drive belts, or transmission and differential servicing.
+While gasoline cars have dozens of mechanical components that require service or repair, with electric cars, you don’t have to pay for tune-ups, oil changes, spark plugs, drive belts, or transmission and differential servicing.
 In fact, electric cars generally cost roughly one-third of what you’d typically spend to keep a gas-powered car serviced.

 While it’s true that EVs require less maintenance, and that they experience less mechanical wear and tear due to fewer components in the drivetrain, they still need service – after all, there are still many hard-working parts that make them stop and go.
 Generally, electric vehicles also weigh more than their gasoline counterparts, meaning tires, brakes, and suspensions are subject to wear and tear.